 An example that, from my personal experience, seems very poorly chosen.
 To be honest, even Google defines the term in a manner that resonates much more with my personal story.

 Emotional abuse is any kind of abuse that is emotional rather than physical in nature.
 It can include anything from verbal abuse and constant criticism to more subtle tactics, such as intimidation, manipulation, and refusal to ever be pleased.

 Whether an abusive situation is physical or not, it is usually the mind games that make sure the victims stays put.
 This is where the person is broken down.
-No self-respecting confident individual will stand for abuse, so there has to be a process of gradually introducing abuse.
+No self-respecting, confident individual will stand for any kind of abuse.
+So there has to be a process of gradually introducing it.

 For those of us growing up with an abusive parent, we don’t know “normal” so we are unlikely to question our abusers.
 But in a workplace or romantic relationship there is always a build-up.
-It is these games that will make a person loose themselves.
-It makes you stop believing you are competent, valuable and lovable.
-You are made to feel like you deserve to be treated poorly, you are made to feel responsible for anything that is done to you.
-This is where your wings are clipped, this is where you are made to feel like a Victim.
+It is these at-first, subtle strategies that will make a person lose themselves.
+It makes you stop believing you are competent, valuable, and lovable.
+You are made to feel like you deserve to be treated poorly, and you are made to feel responsible for anything that is done to you.
+This is where your wings are clipped; where you are made to feel like a victim.

 Especially in situations where physical violence is not part of the abuse, I think victims are less likely to recognize the perpetrators behavior as abusive.
 In ‘The Subtle Side of Abuse’ stuff.co.nz highlights the psychological aspects of abuse, and tells the story of a woman who left her abusive husband after more than 60 years of marriage.
 She was 83 when she finally had enough of his emotional abuse.